Last Updated on August 22, 2022 by

-WARNING: The FDA advises to never abruptly stop using Depakote or any anti-convulsive except where a life-threatening condition requires immediate cessation.2 Always get medical advice and guidance before gradually stopping an antiepileptic, anticonvulsive drug.
+WARNING: The FDA advises against abrupt Depakote withdrawal except where a life-threatening condition requires immediate cessation.2 Always get medical advice and guidance before gradually stopping an antiepileptic, anticonvulsive drug.

-Medical literature on Depakote withdrawal is extremely limited.
-We have attempted to collate as much information as possible below, and we caution that medical oversight is a must for coming off any anticonvulsive or antiseizure medication, regardless of the reasons it may have been prescribed.
+Medical literature on Depakote withdrawal (divalproex sodium, valproic acid) is extremely limited.
+Depakote also comes in a delayed-release version, extended-release form, tablet form, a syrup formulation, and “sprinkles” designed for being added to soft food.
+We have attempted to collate as much information as possible below, and we caution that medical oversight is a must for coming off any anticonvulsive or antiseizure medication, regardless of the reasons it may have been prescribed.2,9,13,15

-Physicians often prescribe mood stabilizers, like Depakote, as a lifetime treatment for a fixed diagnosis.
+Physicians often prescribe mood stabilizers and anticonvulsants, like Depakote, as a lifetime treatment for a fixed diagnosis.
 But is this really the best treatment overall?

-We have provided information below for anyone looking for information about Depakote withdrawal symptoms, valproic acid side effects and holistic treatment help for Depakote withdrawal.
+We have provided information below for anyone looking for information about Depakote withdrawal symptoms, divalproex sodium side effects, and holistic treatment help for Depakote withdrawal.
 Depakote comes in 5 different oral forms, given here in descending order of absorption rates: